filrak/vsf/README.md

 - [**Nuxt Theme**](./rfc/nuxt-theme.md) is ready to use implementation of Vue Storefront with additional features provided by Nuxt Module.
 Using Nuxt theme is a recommended way of building shops with Vue Storefront

 Such architecture will ensure that Vue Storefront is decoupled and not tied to any specific platform or library.
 With properly structured public APIs and dependency injection every element of the architecture (library, module, even API client) should be replaceable and can be maintained in spearation without affecting other parts of the system.

-Nuxt Theme with Nuxt Module is recommended way of using Vue Storefront and we shouldn't encourage people to experiment with other options. **Most of the features will require Nuxt** but we should provide an option for using bare VS core or bare VS API Client for those who want to without any issues (so with a single comman installation).
-It's meant mostly for very custom projects that don't need most of our features and complexity.

 ## Problems and solutions